laugual/nft-marketplace-contracts/README.md

 #### constructor

-Creates a new Collection with `ownerAddress` and optional `uploaderPubkey` to upload the cover.
-This Pubkey can be used to directly update media inside Collection _(while not yet Sealed)_.
+Creates a new NFT with `ownerAddress` and optional `uploaderPubkey` to upload media.
+This Pubkey can be used to directly update media inside NFT _(while not yet Sealed)_.

 ACCESS: Collection contract only.